HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ## Conclusion

-As accessibility advocate Billy Gregory once said, "when UX doesn't consider ALL users, shouldn't it be known as SOME User Experience, or SUX".
+As accessibility advocate <a href="https://twitter.com/thebillygregory/status/552466012713783297?s=20">Billy Gregory once said</a>, "when UX doesn't consider ALL users, shouldn't it be known as SOME User Experience, or SUX".
 Too often accessibility work is seen as an addition, an edge case, or even comparable to technical debt and not core to the success of a website or product as it should be.
 The entire product team and organization have to prioritize accessibility as part of their accountabilities in order to succeed, all the way up to the c-suite.
-Accessibility work needs to shift left in the product cycle, meaning it needs to be baked into the research, ideation and design stages before it is developed.
+Accessibility work needs to <a hreflang="en" href="https://feather.ca/shift-left/">shift left in the product cycle</a>, meaning it needs to be baked into the research, ideation and design stages before it is developed.
 And most importantly, people with disabilities need to be included in this process.

 The tech industry needs to move towards inclusion-driven development.
 Although this requires some up-front investment, it is much easier and likely less expensive over time to build accessibility into the entire cycle such that it can be baked into the product rather than trying to retrofit sites and apps that were constructed without it in mind.